Articles

 The Webflow vs. Framer dynamic

-Framer has emerged as a compelling alternative to Webflow, particularly for designers seeking an even more intuitive interface.
-Framer's design-centric approach feels closer to tools like Figma, making it easier for pure designers to pick up quickly.
+Framer has continued to grow as a compelling alternative to Webflow, particularly for designers seeking an intuitive, Figma-like interface.

-WordPress remains the dominant CMS globally, powering approximately 62% of CMS-based websites.
-Its massive plugin ecosystem (~59,000 free plugins) provides unmatched extensibility, and its open-source nature allows unlimited customization.
+WordPress remains the dominant CMS globally, powering approximately 59.5% of CMS-based websites.
+Its open-source nature and massive plugin ecosystem provide unmatched extensibility.

-Based on Webflow's current state, it excels for these use cases:
+Based on Webflow's current direction, it excels for these use cases:

 • Design agencies and freelancers building marketing websites with distinctive designs